 Common Characteristics of Fresh Yeast and Dry Yeast

-The one thing they have in common is that they are predominantly dormant and can only be activated by hydration and heat.
+They have one thing in common: they are predominantly dormant and can only be activated by hydration and heat.

 Therefore, you should store all yeasts in the refrigerator.

-When buying yeast for pizza dough, something to keep in mind is that you don’t know under which circumstances it was held in the supermarket before you purchased it.
+When buying yeast for pizza dough, remember that you don’t know under which circumstances it was held in the supermarket before you purchased it.